percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.15.0.md

 * {{ k8spxcjira(1371) }}: Fix a bug in `pxc-db` Helm chart which had wrong Percona XtraDB Cluster version for the 1.14.0 release and tried to downgrade the database in case of the helm chart upgrade
 * {{ k8spxcjira(1380) }}: Fix a bug due to which values in the resources requests for the restore job Pod were overwritten by the resources limits ones
 * {{ k8spxcjira(1381) }}: Fix a bug where HAProxy check script was not correctly identifying all the possible ”offline” state of a PXC instance, causing applications connects to an instance NOT able to serve the query
-* {{ k8spxcjira(1382) }}: Fix a bug where creating a backup on S3 storage failed if `s3.credentialsSecret` Custom Resource option was not present, even in case of the automated "credential-less" access based on IAM roles
+* {{ k8spxcjira(1382) }}: Fix a bug where creating a backup on S3 storage failed automatically if `s3.credentialsSecret` Custom Resource option was not present
-* {{ k8spxcjira(1396) }}: The `xtrabackup` user didn't have rights to to grant privileges available in its own privilege level to other users, which caused the point-in-time recovery fail due to access denied
+* {{ k8spxcjira(1396) }}: The `xtrabackup` user didn't have rights to grant privileges available in its own privilege level to other users, which caused the point-in-time recovery fail due to access denied
 * {{ k8spxcjira(1408) }}: Fix a bug where the Operator blocked all restores (including ones without PiTR) in case of a binlog gap detected, instead of only blocking PiTR restores
 * {{ k8spxcjira(1418) }}: Fix a bug where CA Certificate generated by cert-manager had expiration period of 1 year instead of the 3 years period used by the Operator for other generated certificates, including ones used for internal and external communications

 ## Deprecation, Rename and Removal

+* Starting from now, `allowUnsafeConfigurations` Custom Resource option is deprecated in favor of a number of options under the `unsafeFlags` subsection.
+Setting `allowUnsafeConfigurations` won’t have any effect; upgrading existing clusters with `allowUnsafeConfigurations=true` will cause everything under `unsafeFlags` set to `true` and TLS funuctionality disabled

 * Finalizers were renamed to contain fully qualified domain names: